hl2vr/hl2vr.github.io/_pages/ep1-preview.md

 Welcome!
 If you are reading this, you were probably given early access to our current Episode One VR build, to help us iron out a few bugs before launch and/or spread the word about the mod. :)
 Here are some important details for you, please go over them carefully.

-### Important: select the "testing" branch!

-After activating your Episode One VR Steam key and installing the game, please go to the game's Properties and under "Betas" select the "testing" branch.
-This will ensure you are on the latest build, as the default branch contains an older build missing many of the bug fixes and features we implemented in the last few weeks.

 ### Reporting on the mod

 As with the HL2VR prerelease, there are no strings attached, no NDAs or embargoes.
 You are free to report on the mod in any form and at any time.
 That being said, we do appreciate if you communicate issues you faced to us first.